 Abraham Lincoln – Originator of the Chokeslam?

 The rumored origin of the chokehold turns out to be far more interesting than I myself thought when I began writing this article.
-I was thinking I would have to go hunting for some obscure wrestler or match from many years ago, however, the mythological origin of quite possibly my favorite move is even more epic than I could imagine.
+I was thinking I would have to go hunting for some obscure wrestler or match from many years ago.
+However, the mythological origin of quite possibly my favorite wrestling maneuver is even more epic than I could imagine.

 Before he was the leader of the free world or hunted vampires, Abraham Lincoln was a simple store worker who used to like to wrassle, specifically in the frontier catch-can style.